luiscoco/Kafka_Java_Training/README.md

 ## 12. Create a Java project with VSCode

-We create a new folder to place the Java application
+We create a new folder to place the Java application.

+We right click inside the folder and we select the option "Open with VSCode".

 ![image](https://github.com/luiscoco/Kafka_Java_Training/assets/32194879/b6e778bf-c0cf-444c-b94c-42914f54180e)